 X-Men: Age of Apocalypse was another hit in 2016 with a worldwide gross of $542,721,987.
 Shuler Donner took a more managerial role on that film as she had already produced a total of nine X-Men and Wolverine movies.

-Currently Shuler Donner is an executive producer on Legion from Noah Hawley, and The Gifted for FOX with Matt Nix.
+Shuler Donner was an executive producer on The Gifted for FOX with Matt Nix.

 She also has many projects in development for TV and feature films, including a big screen adaptation of Sherman Alexie’s The Absolutely True Diary of a Part-Time Indian.

-Next up: Broadway musicals based on her films Dave and Secret Life of Bees.
+Next up: Broadway musicals based on her films Dave and The Secret Life of Bees.

-In October 2008, both Shuler Donner and her husband Richard Donner were awarded stars next to each other on Hollywood Boulevard Walk of Fame.
+In October 2008, both Shuler Donner and her husband Richard Donner were awarded stars next to each other on the Hollywood Walk of Fame.
 She and Richard were also honored by The American Cancer Society in June of 2006 and by Lupus L.A. in 2008.
-They were also awarded Lifetime Achievement Awards at the Ojai Film Festival in November of 2008, and honored by the Women’s Guild of Cedars Sinai Hospital in 2013.
+They were also awarded Lifetime Achievement Awards at the Ojai Film Festival in November of 2008 and honored by the Women’s Guild of Cedars Sinai Hospital in 2013.